 However, not all foams are made equal.
-Depending on the circumstances, you may want to use a different type of cushioning material.
-If you have kids, you should probably choose foam that is more water resistant.
+Depending on the circumstances, you may want to use a different cushioning material.
+If you have kids, you should probably choose foam that is more water-resistant.

 Similarly, you should select a different kind of foam for your indoor and outdoor furniture if you want them to have the same level of comfort.
 Memory foam and high-density polyurethane are the two most popular types of foam, even though many different kinds of foam are available.

 Memory foam is a material found in mattresses, but some manufacturers use it to fill bench cushions.
 This material is quite dense but elastic so that it can shape around the body of the person wearing it.

 The medium-density version of high-density polyurethane is constructed from the same basic components as the high-density version.
 On the other hand, it is used for something entirely different.

 It is more robust than medium density, and because of this, it is typically utilized for seats indoors instead of outside.
 Choose the level of hardness that works best for you with high-density polyurethane, which is available in medium, firm, and extra-firm variations.